philipds2/BIO365-1/Assignment-9/README.md

 ### Checking your answers

 If you would like to check whether your PDF files are exactly the same as the expected output files, you can use a tool called [ImageMagick](https://imagemagick.org/script/index.php).
 This program can be installed on UNIX-based and Windows-based systems.
 You can install it on your local computer if you want.
 It is also installed on the Supercomputer.
-To use it on the Supercomputer, you would load the software with this command: `module load imagemagick`.
+To use it on the Supercomputer, you would load the software with this command: `module load imagemagick/7.0`.
 The following instructions apply to UNIX-based systems, but it should be similar on Windows-based systems.

 Once you have ImageMagick installed/loaded, you would execute a command such as the following at the command line (replacing `<problemNum>` with the actual problem number):